ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 # markdown
-<hr><a name="md"></a> lets just say that markdown is an easier (and elegant) way to create html documents.
+lets just say that markdown is an easier (and elegant) way to create html documents.
 Rather than using difficult tags, markdown supplies a set of notations that are work well when document is displayed by a browser.
 GitHub automatically shows the README.md on the front page of repository just below all the files.
 Good integration.
 Here is my go to blog post on [markdown](https://blog.ghost.org/markdown/) .
 And some of the commands I regularly use.

 - **Block Quote** - A forward arrow '>' will put your lines into a quote.
-A good way to quote someone or bring your own pespective
+A good way to quote someone or bring your own perspective
 - **Links** - \[Name of Hyperlink](hyperlink)
-- **Turning Markdown into plain English** - Many times you may want hypertext commands to show up as plain English.
-As in the example above.
-Just put a \ befor the command.
 -
-# jekylll
+# Jekyll
 <hr><a name="jk"></a> jekyll a tool to suck up a website and render on web with least back and forth with server.
 It works great with static websites (eg blogs).
 That much for technology :-)  For a reader, it offers beautiful and instant reading environment; from writer standpoint , it has ton of customizable templates to host your content.
 Its a default hosgting mechanism of github pages as well.
 My blog is hosted on gh pages and thus you are reading this text via jekyll.

 # fountain